LB-642

 Plain Language

-Developers must publish and maintain a public use case inventory summarizing: the types of high-risk AI systems they have developed or substantially modified that are currently available, and how they manage known algorithmic discrimination risks.
-This must be kept current and updated within 90 days of any intentional and substantial modification.
-Changes from ongoing machine learning that were pre-planned and documented in the initial impact assessment are excluded from the modification trigger.
+Developers must maintain a publicly available use case inventory summarizing: the types of high-risk AI systems they currently offer, any systems they have intentionally and substantially modified, and how they manage known algorithmic discrimination risks.
+This inventory must be kept accurate on an ongoing basis and updated within 90 days of any intentional and substantial modification.

 Statutory Text